-Symptoms include daytime sleepiness, loud snoring and restless sleep.
 Sleep apnea is easily diagnosed with an overnight sleep study.
-Untreated sleep apnea can lead to potentially serious health complications such as heart disease and depression, as well as increase the risk of motor vehicle accidents from drowsy driving.
+However, untreated sleep apnea can lead to potentially serious health complications such as heart disease and depression; it can also increase the risk of motor vehicle accidents from drowsy driving.

-Here are some key points about sleep apnea.
-More detail and supporting information are in the main article.
+Here are some key points about sleep apnea:

 - Around 1 in 5 adults have mild symptoms of obstructive sleep apnea (OSA), while 1 in 15 have moderate-to-severe symptoms.

-- Approximately 18 million Americans have this disease, yet only 20% have been diagnosed and treated.
+- Approximately 18 million Americans have this condition; yet only 20 percent have been diagnosed and treated.

 - Menopausal and postmenopausal women have an increased risk of OSA.

-- Sleep apnea is an independent risk factor for hypertension.
+- Sleep apnea is an independent risk factor for hypertension (high blood pressure).

 - While sleep apnea is more prevalent in those aged 50 and above, it can affect people of all ages, including children.